E-Zijlstra/ez-volume-normalizer/README.md

 - Slowness is the number of bright bars that are kept, older bars are discarded.
 - The bright bars that are left over are averaged to determine the loudness of what is playing.
 This is displayed as a yellow line.

-##### Conclusion
+##### Summary
-- Use higher delay to make the normalizer ignore quiet parts.
+- Use higher delay to make the normalizer ignorant of the now.
-- Use higher slowness to make the volume more stable.
+- Use higher slowness to make the normalizer nostalgic, put more weight on the past.

 ### Limiter